What is Federal Work-Study?

 - Have a completed and current FAFSA on file

-- In good standing (not on probation.
+- Student must be in good standing (not on academic probation or suspension).

 What are the benefits of work-study?